IrisChase/IVD/README.md

 ## And Other Stuff Probably

 This is by no means a complete overview of the features developed or in development for IVD.
-We haven't even mentioned variables or the ability to "declare" coefficients!
+We haven't even mentioned variables, the (working!) animation system or the ability to "declare" coefficients!
 It is meant to simply give you a taste for the project.

 # What's Working?

+Have a near arbitrarily chosen list in no particular order:

 - The compiler, which produces friendly error messages.
+- Remorial class instantiation.
 - Basic element styling.
 - States and state expressions.
 - The layout/material system.
 - Text layouts (Although laggy, see [issue](https://github.com/IrisChase/IVD/issues/2)).
 - Models.
 - Animations of arbitrary scalar attributes.
-- The expression solver (Not tested thoroughly enough for my tastes though).
+- The equation solver (Not tested thoroughly enough for my tastes though).

 And other things too boring or obvious to list or remember.